KKR-led group has deal to buy Samson for $7.2 billion

 Jefferies & Company and Jones Day advised Samson while Mizuho and Evercore Partners advised Itochu alongside Simpson Thacher & Bartlett LLP.
 Tudor, Pickering, Holt & Co.
 LLC advised KKR.

-(Reporting by Greg Roumeliotis in New York; Additional reporting by Michelle Sierra and Smita Madhur in New York; Editing by John Wallace and Steve Orlofsky)
+(Reporting by Greg Roumeliotis in New York; Additional reporting by Michelle Sierra and Smita Madhur in New York and Mayumi Negishi in Tokyo; Editing by John Wallace, Steve Orlofsky Bernard Orr and Edwina Gibbs)